wgheidrich/MaPa/README.md

 ```

 Note that the final value is the result of the last expression in the
 sequence.
-It is also possible to use `;` as an expression separator,
+It is also possible to use `;` instead of a newline as an
-so if the user can only input one line, the above example can also be
+expression separator.
+So if the user can only input one line, the
-written as
+above example can also be written as

 ```Python
 >>> parser.parse('x = 1; y = 2; r = %(x^2+y^2); r+.1*r^2')
 2.73606797749979
 ```

+If the parser is called multiple times, the variables form the
+previous call persist (unless the Python program decides to change
+them deliberately).

 ## Complex Number Mode <a name="complex"></a>